-It makes sense to buy a life insurance plan that coordinates around your mortgage to make sure that it’s paid off.
+So, it makes sense to buy a life insurance plan to pay off your mortgage and alleviate the financial burden from your family.that coordinates around your mortgage to make sure that it’s paid off.

 2. Income replacement

-Many financial planners agree that 10 times your annual income is a good amount of life insurance coverage to start with.
+Purchase life insurance of course!
+But further, many money gurus like Dave Ramsey and Clark Howard agree that 10 times your annual income in life insurance coverage is a good amount to start with.

-By covering 10 times your income, you ensure your earning power remains and your family has time to recover and develop a plan to continue economically without you.
+By covering 10 times your income in life insurance, you ensure your earning power remains many years beyond your passing.
+It gives your family time to recover and develop a plan to continue economically without you.
 It also allows your family to maintain their standard of living without worrying about how they will pay bills and other expenses.